mia-platform/documentation/docs/release_notes/unreleased  /unreleased.md

 #### Dashboards categories

-It is now possible to group dashboards in user defined categories
+It is now possible to group dashboards in user defined categories.

+#### Pin environment card

+On the projects homepage it is possible to pin on top one environment card at a time.

 ### Bug Fix